Why Go Plant Based?

-A plant-based, eco-friendly lifestyle is about healthy, compassionate and sustainable living.
+A plant based, eco-friendly lifestyle is about healthy, compassionate and sustainable living.
+Basically, it's like veganism, with an eco-friendly component.

-Veganism, according to The Vegan Society, is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
+Veganism, according to The Vegan Society, "is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."
+Therefore, a vegan diet excludes foods from animal sources including meat, fish, poultry, dairy, eggs and honey.
+They also avoid wearing or using animal derived textiles (wool, silk, leather, etc) and avoid activities that exploit animals such as circuses, zoos, rodeos, etc.

 The World Health Organization has classified processed meats as carcinogens and red meats as probable carcinogens.
 Processed meats include hot dogs, bacon, sausage, ham, and deli meats.
 Red meats include beef, pork, lamb and goat. (source: cancer.org)